ibm-cloud-docs/cephaas/host_create.md

 {: #creating-host-ui}
 {: ui}

-Use the {{site.data.keyword.cloud_notm}} console to create a host for a service instance.
+Use the {{site.data.keyword.cloud_notm}} console to create a host for a deployment.

 1. In the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/software-defined-storage), go to **Block storage > Hosts**.
 2. Click **Create host**.
 3. Enter a unique **Host name** and enter the host identifier **Host NQN**.

-    Host name must be unique in the entire service instance.
-For example, if you create two hosts that are in the same service instance, and have the same name, an error <q>Host name already exists</q> is displayed.
+    Host name must be unique in the entire deployment.
+For example, if you create two hosts that are in the same deployment, and have the same name, an error <q>Host name already exists</q> is displayed.

 4. Click **Next**.
 5. [Optional] Select one or more volumes to map them to the host.
 6. Click **Create**.
+The Host page refreshes and the new host appears at the beginning of the list of hosts.

 ## Creating hosts from the CLI